Phil Mickelson: 2004–2006: First three major wins

-2006: Collapse on final hole at the U.S. Open

-After winning two majors in a row heading into the U.S. Open at Winged Foot, Mickelson was bidding to join Ben Hogan and Tiger Woods as the only players to win three consecutive majors (not necessarily in the same calendar year).
-Mickelson was the joint leader going into the final round, but he was part of a wild finish to the tournament, in which he made major mistakes on the final hole and ended up in a tie for second place at +6 (286), one shot behind Geoff Ogilvy.
+After winning two majors in a row heading into the U.S. Open at Winged Foot, he was bidding to join Ben Hogan and Tiger Woods as the only players to win three consecutive majors (not necessarily in the same calendar year).
+He was the joint leader going into the final round, but he was part of a wild finish to the tournament, in which he made major mistakes on the final hole and ended up in a tie for second place at +6 (286), one shot behind Geoff Ogilvy.
 Mickelson bogeyed the 16th hole.
 On the 17th hole, with the lead at +4, he missed the fairway to the left, and his drive finished inside a garbage can, from which he was granted a free drop; he parred the hole.
 He had a one-shot lead and was in the last group going into the final hole.
 Needing a par on the 18th hole for a one-shot victory, Mickelson continued with his aggressive style of play and chose to hit a driver off the tee; he hit his shot well left of the fairway (he had hit only two of thirteen fairways previously in the round).
 The ball bounced off a corporate hospitality tent and settled in an area of trampled-down grass that was enclosed with trees.
 He decided to go for the green with his second shot, rather than play it safe and pitch out into the fairway.
 His ball then hit a tree and did not advance more than 50 yd.
 His next shot plugged into the left greenside bunker.
 He was unable to get up and down from there, resulting in a double bogey and costing him a chance of winning the championship outright or getting into an 18-hole playoff with Ogilvy.

-After his disappointing finish, Mickelson said: "I'm still in shock.
-I still can't believe I did that.
-This one hurts more than any tournament because I had it won.
-Congratulations to Geoff Ogilvy on some great play.
-I want to thank all the people that supported me.
-The only thing I can say is I'm sorry."
-He was even more candid when he said: "I just can't believe I did that.
-I'm such an idiot."
+After his finish, he was in shock and congratulated Ogilvy and apologized to his supporters.